doivglser/mindevenviro-fanciful/docs/README.md

 * "![Cont-Sec](https://github.com/doivglser/mindevenviro/projects)" Secure-Email-Solution

 	...
 After typing the message, "Cont-Sec" applies to md5 encryption for each letter and number corresponding to the "E-Mail-Code-Fragments" that matches the "picture-match-key" with your buddies....

-	escapedSpamCodeSegment="\<html\>\<title\>spam\ very\ boring\ but\ usefull\<\title\>\<style"
+	SpamCodeSegment="\<html\>\<title\>spam\ very\ boring\ but\ usefull\<\title\>\<style"
 	a=$(I SEARCH SOMETHING ELSE)
 	echo $a
 	$1$2cURl/G9$u7fHYYfdry0F8ZHpMf8/8/

 	- I WILL TRY TO DO THE SIMPLE WAY TO CIPHER THE TEXT AS I WROTE, AND APPLY OTHER TECNICHES TO DECRYPT THE MESSAGE.

 * mindevenviro